Obscuretone/obscuretone.github.io/public/posts/en/agile_has_never_been_tried.md

 It means management wants adaptation from people who are not allowed to adapt the plan.

-The methodology is not the deepest problem.

-Authority is, and it is wearing a methodology lanyard.
+The deeper problem is authority wearing a methodology lanyard.

 ## Agile Has Been Tried Locally